ENGIN TULAY

 LIFE ON THE MOVE

-The workshop aims to create an innovative vision and demonstrate its commitment to shaping the future of mobility in an urban context, considering the concept of driving based on the journey rather than the destination.
-Projects will be prospectively questioning what the technological and socio-cultural progresses are and how these will affect the evolution of the car and its intended use to provide an immersive travel experience.
-On the other hand, during the studies, proposing design as a method of inquiry and focusing on future transportation systems and programs in regards to the new mobile subculture will be discussed.
-One of the primary purposes of this workshop is to reflect on the multiple aspects of mobility as well as its symbolic and aesthetic content and open the way towards transdisciplinary studies that increasingly claim their place in the social and cultural dynamics of the contemporary world.
+The workshop aims to foster an innovative vision and demonstrate a commitment to shaping the future of mobility within an urban context, emphasizing the concept of driving as a journey rather than merely reaching a destination.
+Projects will explore technological and socio-cultural advancements, questioning how these developments will influence the evolution of the car and its intended use to deliver immersive travel experiences.
+Additionally, the studies will propose design as a method of inquiry, focusing on future transportation systems and programs in relation to emerging mobile subcultures.
+A primary goal of the workshop is to reflect on the multifaceted aspects of mobility, including its symbolic and aesthetic dimensions, while paving the way for transdisciplinary studies that increasingly shape the social and cultural dynamics of the contemporary world.

-The workshop also investigates how the biotic relations between man and machine and the transformation of user interactions will allow people to reflect their senses, feelings, and patterns to create a more human-like context with the vehicles in the future.
-Parallel to the future studies, projects will focus on the analysis of contemporary transportation networks as habitats, artificial infrastructures, and organisms and embrace the interrelations and qualities of vehicles concerning their interactions with inhabitants.
-The process will explore a collaborative expression and synergistic scope together with emotional experiences and sensorial comprehensions to propose a deep reflection on new forms of future mobility, considering the problematics in rather complex ways in terms of transportation and global issues.
+The workshop also examines how the biotic relationship between humans and machines, along with the transformation of user interactions, can enable people to express their senses, emotions, and behaviors, creating a more human-like connection with vehicles in the future.
+Parallel to these forward-looking studies, projects will analyze contemporary transportation networks as habitats, artificial infrastructures, and living systems, embracing the interrelations and qualities of vehicles in their interactions with inhabitants.
+The process will explore collaborative expressions and synergistic approaches that integrate emotional experiences and sensory perceptions.
+This will encourage deep reflection on new forms of future mobility, addressing transportation challenges and global issues in complex and meaningful ways.

-The Art of Mobility is a sub-topic that aims to create a space for the students to generate their ideas about how mobility and movement relate to future mobility.
-Therefore, the preparatory models that students will ask to create intend to feature a right blend of agile and dynamic volumes and capture the essence of nature; furthermore, during the workshop, students will dissolve their artistry into one another at close range while exploring abstract landscapes and forms to excite.
+The Art of Mobility is a sub-theme designed to provide students with a creative space to generate ideas about the relationship between movement and future mobility.
+The preparatory models that students are tasked with creating will aim to strike a balance between agile and dynamic volumes, capturing the essence of natural forms.
+Furthermore, during the workshop, students will collaborate closely, dissolving their individual artistry into shared explorations of abstract landscapes and forms to inspire and excite.

-Students will be responsible for documenting and presenting the design process in the final proposal and facilitating different communication tools and methods where necessary.
+Students will be responsible for documenting and presenting their design processes in their final proposals.
+They will also be expected to utilize a range of communication tools and methods as needed to effectively convey their ideas.

 ABSTRACT

-The next decade represents a pivotal time for the car industry, with new technologies and sustainability concerns likely to exert a significant influence on future mobility forms.
-On today's evidence, the concept of mobility has entered the agenda of numerous international institutions and organizations in certain global research projects, above all in its implications for the cultural, artistic, and social domains.
-Artistic practices and creativity are directly and closely linked to mobility; a great part of art and architecture have existed for the urge to travel, to discover, and to go beyond the limits.
-As a value and conscious process of knowledge, mobility does not refer to a simple trip or displacement.
+The next decade represents a pivotal period for the car industry, with emerging technologies and sustainability concerns poised to significantly shape the future of mobility.
+Evidence from today underscores that the concept of mobility has become a focal point for numerous international institutions and organizations engaged in global research projects, particularly regarding its implications in cultural, artistic, and social domains.
+Artistic practices and creativity are deeply intertwined with mobility; much of art and architecture has emerged from the human urge to travel, discover, and transcend boundaries.
+Mobility, as a conscious and valuable process of knowledge, extends far beyond the notion of a simple trip or displacement.

-Mobility presents multiple facets; it is directly related to the issues of diversity, exchange, experience, and intercultural dialogue.
-This workshop aims to analyze the concept of mobility in the processes of transformation of knowledge and culture; above all, think about mobility today in a contemporary context.
-Meanwhile, the primary purpose of this workshop is to reflect on the multiple aspects of the symbolic and aesthetic content of mobility and open the way towards transdisciplinary studies.
+Mobility encompasses multiple dimensions, closely tied to diversity, exchange, experience, and intercultural dialogue.
+This workshop seeks to analyze the concept of mobility within the processes of cultural and knowledge transformation, emphasizing its relevance in a contemporary context.
+Its primary purpose is to reflect on the symbolic and aesthetic dimensions of mobility while paving the way for transdisciplinary studies.

-In the past, the concept of mobility was decidedly different from what we see today; however, the need and desire to innovate through design still remain the same.
-Future-watching is important to designers of tomorrow by observing life needs, mobility patterns, and technologies to become a part of this change.
-Therefore, this workshop aspires to culminate in a thought-provoking presentation while considering all these future aspects and what people will need and expect from their vehicles, both emotionally and functionally.
+Historically, the concept of mobility was vastly different from what it is today.
+Yet, the need and desire to innovate through design remain unchanged.
+For tomorrow’s designers, future-watching is essential: observing life needs, mobility patterns, and advancing technologies to actively participate in shaping this evolution.
+Accordingly, this workshop aspires to culminate in a thought-provoking presentation that considers these future dimensions and addresses what people will need and expect from their vehicles—both emotionally and functionally.

-This workshop intends to propose a concept that can act as a mobility solution, an immersive and interactive experience of travel, as well as a form of ''living''.
-During the process, concepts will be considered in accordance with functional as well as aesthetic criteria, incorporating technological innovation, quality of execution, clarity of structure, environmental concerns, and simplicity.
+This workshop aims to propose a concept that serves as a mobility solution, offering an immersive and interactive travel experience as well as a new form of "living."
+Throughout the process, concepts will be evaluated based on both functional and aesthetic criteria, integrating technological innovation, quality of execution, structural clarity, environmental consciousness, and simplicity.

 TRANSFORMATION

-What if home as an architectural space merged into a car to incorporate mobile and immobile elements?
-New technologies and needs are redefining the car architecture and transforming cars into the digital era in terms of better human-to-machine interfaces for new mobility experiences.
-This workshop is intended to discover new car paradigms to achieve what additional functions cars might have to promote wellbeing for their users in the future.
-Therefore, this workshop describes an innovative vision for the interaction between man and machine to transform cars into architectural units to allow people to better reflect their senses and feelings in their comfort zone.
-The experimental diagnostics of the workshop intend to reflect future life configurations and patterns to create a better connection between mobility and architecture to attach people more to the car both physically and psychologically in the context of space.
+What if the home, as an architectural space, merged with a car to incorporate both mobile and immobile elements?
+New technologies and evolving needs are redefining car architecture, transforming cars for the digital era with improved human-to-machine interfaces to enhance mobility experiences.
+This workshop aims to explore new car paradigms, focusing on what additional functions cars might adopt to promote users' wellbeing in the future.
+It envisions an innovative interaction between humans and machines, transforming cars into architectural units that allow users to better reflect their senses and emotions in a personalized comfort zone.
+The experimental approach of the workshop seeks to anticipate future life configurations and patterns, fostering a stronger connection between mobility and architecture that binds users to the car physically and psychologically in a spatial context.

-In the experimental process of livability with the transition from still to motion, during the workshop, the car will be assessed as a spatial unit in conjunction with senses and perceptions to create more human-like (anthropoid and humanoid) relations with machines.
-Furthermore, this workshop focuses on the gap between the context of destination and journey and constitutes a shift for the future car paradigm by transforming the concept of driving into supervising.
-Placing the focus on new typological, technological, symbolical, and socio-cultural parameters, the workshop is constructed on the evolution of cars in a spatial context and its intended use to promote an immersive experience.
-The result of this workshop is introduced by a car that could also be used after the journey as a conclusive architectural statement following its extensively modified context.
+In exploring the livability of transitioning from stillness to motion, the workshop will examine the car as a spatial unit, integrating sensory and perceptual dimensions to create more human-like (anthropoid and humanoid) relationships with machines.
+Additionally, the workshop addresses the gap between the destination and the journey, marking a paradigm shift in car design by reimagining the concept of driving as supervising.
+By focusing on new typological, technological, symbolic, and socio-cultural parameters, the workshop investigates the evolution of cars as spatial contexts and their potential to deliver immersive experiences.
+The result of this exploration will be a car that functions not only during the journey but also afterward, serving as a conclusive architectural statement within its extensively reimagined context.

-During the workshop, intending new types of car architecture through new design methodologies such as modularity, adjustability, and flexibility, together with self-transformation, self-healing, self-programming, and self-shaping material constitutions, will be evaluated to adapt the car’s morphology to various needs of users, still or in motion.
-For the final result, together with new morphological norms, pro-activating the "life on the move" concept will demonstrate how future car contexts will be better transforming everyday lives per pro the vital cross section between car, architecture, and city platform to monitor human senses, feelings, and patterns.
-The workshop is also intended to provide new structural and symbolic typologies as well as aesthetic values for future cars, seeking to bring the outside in an organic way to empower users interactions with their surroundings.
+During the workshop, new car architectures will be envisioned using innovative design methodologies such as modularity, adjustability, flexibility, self-transformation, self-healing, self-programming, and self-shaping material systems.
+These designs will adapt the car's morphology to the diverse needs of users, whether in motion or at rest.
+Ultimately, this workshop aims to activate the "life on the move" concept, demonstrating how future car contexts can reshape everyday lives by bridging the critical intersection of cars, architecture, and urban platforms.
+This will enable the monitoring of human senses, emotions, and behaviors.
+Furthermore, the workshop seeks to propose new structural and symbolic typologies alongside aesthetic values for future cars, integrating the external environment organically into the design to enhance users' interactions with their surroundings.

 TRANSITION

-Parallel to the future studies, the workshop will focus on the analysis of the given functions of contemporary cars to analyze the current stress of users during the day and when on board, as well as the current limitations of car interiors.
-In this context, it is aimed at tackling the issue of wellbeing in its widest sense; concepts will be discussed as a complex tool to carry people beyond given paths in order to prevent paradigmatic and sensorial congestion.
+Parallel to future studies, the workshop will focus on analyzing the functions of contemporary cars to understand the current stresses users experience during the day and while onboard, as well as the limitations of car interiors.
+In this context, the goal is to address the concept of wellbeing in its broadest sense.
+Concepts will be discussed as complex tools to guide people beyond conventional paths, preventing paradigmatic and sensory congestion.

-1. Analyzing contemporary car typologies; considering the evaluation of cars as laboratories; and embracing the intrinsic qualities of various cars.
+.
+Analyzing contemporary car typologies, considering cars as laboratories, and embracing the intrinsic qualities of various vehicle designs.

-2. Observing the critical role-play of cars in urban context; exploring how they act and intersect as intermediaries between architecture and the city plane.
+.
+Observing the critical role of cars in the urban context, exploring how they act and intersect as intermediaries between architecture and the city.

-3. reflecting cars as ambiguous objects in their relation to people; blurring the boundaries between car interior and exterior, public and private, concerning biotic, organic, natural, and interactive human-to-machine interactions.
+.
+Reflecting on cars as ambiguous objects in their relation to people, blurring the boundaries between car interiors and exteriors, public and private spaces, in terms of biotic, organic, natural, and interactive human-to-machine interactions.

-For an experimental methodology for the workshop, issues will be discussed in analytic, critical, and speculative manners; therefore, the final project might also deal with utopic, dystopic, or heterotopic design conjunctures or scenarios.
-For the final project, it is aimed at manifesting a TransCAR that borrows different qualities from various types of mobile and immobile living structures formed by architecture and car design.
+For the workshop’s experimental methodology, issues will be discussed analytically, critically, and speculatively.
+Therefore, the final project may explore utopian, dystopian, or heterotopic design scenarios.
+The final project aims to present a TransCAR that borrows qualities from both mobile and immobile living structures, combining elements of architecture and car design.

 RESULTS

-Considering the current path and dramatic era that the car industry has been going through, it would easily be proven that the next few decades will bring many major changes around car typologies and architecture in a wider sense.
-In the future, car designers will have more importance since car interactions with people are increasing while driving is no longer the main issue between man and machine; cars will be less car-like.
-Therefore, unlike the past, this workshop will evaluate that producing a car blending beauty, speed, freedom, and luxury will not be the primary concern of a car designer.
-Instead, the challenge will be posed by creating a car that meets the needs of increasingly sophisticated consumers by leading to greater freedom, diversity, and customization in various spatial dimensions.
-In the mean time, reshaping the content of cars will take center stage as new methods of production and advanced materials provide the opportunity for new design paradigms and platforms.
+Considering the current path and dramatic changes the car industry is undergoing, it is clear that the next few decades will bring significant transformations in car typologies and architecture more broadly.
+In the future, car designers will play a more crucial role, as interactions between people and cars continue to increase, with driving no longer being the primary relationship between man and machine.
+Cars will become less "car-like."
+Therefore, unlike in the past, this workshop will explore the idea that creating a car focused on beauty, speed, freedom, and luxury will no longer be the central concern for designers.
+Instead, the challenge will shift to designing a car that meets the needs of increasingly sophisticated consumers, offering greater freedom, diversity, and customization across various spatial dimensions.
+At the same time, reshaping the content of cars will take center stage, as new production methods and advanced materials offer opportunities for new design paradigms and platforms.

-The significance of cars as an individual status symbol has been changing, and new values have gained increasing importance, such as firmly established seamless networking with the community and wide-ranging interaction with cars and their surroundings.
-Aiming to transform the idea behind the car will help to provide new experimental journeys that consist of better interaction between cars and architecture in the city plane.
-In the medium term, accelerating the car as a central area of personal and social consequences with its high impact in transforming the time-space scopes will create new architypes as well as tools in order to achieve the necessity of better wellbeing for the users.
-As a result, this workshop aims to demonstrate a holistic vision to achieve a TransCAR that is beyond preconceptions and sets typologies to attach the user more to the car both physically and psychologically with its contextual structure, experimental nature, and immersive spatial extents.
+The significance of cars as personal status symbols is evolving, with new values becoming more important, such as seamless integration with the community and wide-ranging interactions with both cars and their surroundings.
+Transforming the concept of the car will help to create new experimental journeys, fostering better interactions between cars and architecture in the urban context.
+In the medium term, accelerating the car's role as a central element of personal and social transformation, with its profound impact on time-space dynamics, will lead to new archetypes and tools that promote improved wellbeing for users.
+As a result, this workshop aims to present a holistic vision to create a TransCAR that challenges preconceptions, sets new typologies, and strengthens the user's connection to the car—both physically and psychologically—through its contextual structure, experimental nature, and immersive spatial dimensions.

 OBJECTIVES